kim3-sudo/status-page/README.md

 7. Clean up by removing the entire `install` directory.
 8. :tada:

+## Configuration

+By in large, configuration is handled in the software itself, rather than in local configuration files.
+When you installed the software, you should have set a **root password**.
+This password is different from the root of the server that the software is running on.
+Use this, along with the `root` **username** to log into the **admin portal**.
+Then, on the left-side, go to **System Settings**.
+Here, you can set individual system settings by entering the parameter, then clicking on **Submit** to save the setting.

 ## Software Versions

 When new software versions are released, they will contain a new software version number and code name.
 In general, here's how the numbering scheme works.